bet4a/d3wiki/Transitions.md

 <a name="d3_interpolateTransform" href="Transitions#wiki-d3_interpolateTransform">#</a> d3.<b>interpolateTransform</b>(<i>a</i>, <i>b</i>)

 Returns an interpolator between the two 2D affine [transforms](Math#wiki-transform) represented by *a* and *b*.
 Each transform is decomposed to a standard representation of translate, rotate, *x*-skew and scale; these component transformations are then interpolated.
-This behavior is standarded by CSS: see [matrix decomposition for animation](http://www.w3.org/TR/css3-2d-transforms/#matrix-decomposition).
+This behavior is standardized by CSS: see [matrix decomposition for animation](http://www.w3.org/TR/css3-2d-transforms/#matrix-decomposition).

 <a name="d3_interpolators" href="Transitions#wiki-d3_interpolators">#</a> d3.<b>interpolators</b>